UniversalDependencies/docs/_bor/feat/Class.md

 </tr>
 </table>

-`Class` refers to nouns that are used as classifiers for nouns that cannot be possessed
+`Class` refers to nouns that are used as classifiers for indicating the possessive use of unpossessed nouns.

 ### <a name="NS">`NS`</a>: NS